LawleyClasses/230-spring2017/projects/project1.md

 # Project 1: Basic Personal Page

 ## Requirements
-Create a landing page for your igme230 directory, which *must* load at the URL `http://people.rit.edu/~yourid/igme230/` .
-The page should include your name, a (recognizable) picture of yourself, and placeholders for links to your in-class exercises and class projects.
+Create a landing page for your igme230 directory, which *must* load as the default page at the URL `http://people.rit.edu/~yourid/igme230/` .
+(Remember, to load as the default page in a directory, an HTML file must be named index.html) The page should include your name, a (recognizable) picture of yourself, and placeholders for links to your in-class exercises and class projects.

 Do your best to use the principles of design you learned in IGME-110 or other design classes; I want to see the best you can do.
 (That does not mean putting in every type of bell and whistle you can imagine; keep it simple and clean!)
 This is your opportunity to make a good first impression :)